TMA examples

 });

-We will use deploy script for GitHub Actions which will run on pushes targeting the master branch.
+We will use the deploy script for GitHub Actions that will run on pushes targeting the master branch.
 From the root of your project:

 # we are going to create GitHub Actions config for deployment